 Ori and the will of the Wisps

-Good news for fans of Ori and the Blind Forest, it’s getting a sequel, and it looks just as beautiful of the original.
+Good news for fans of Ori and the Blind Forest, it’s getting a sequel, and it looks just as beautiful as the original.
 I never played the title myself, but maybe it’s time.

 Yesterday EA promised us more on Bioware’s new project during Microsoft’s press event, and they delivered.
 Behold the badass gameplay trailer for Anthem.